vgagrani/Learning_git/README.md

 # Learning_git
 This repository is created for learning git.
-Ok we performed pull command